 Depending on the compiler, the platform defaults and the compiler symbol ALIB_CHARACTERS_WIDE, one of these types aliases equals nchar and the other wchar.

 This logical naming means that a character is the default type for characters used with ALib and type complementChar is just the counterpart.
 It is recommended to just use the logical type character for all string operations of a normal software entity.
-Its use expresses "I don't care, don't bother me!" and ALib will help that even if string types based on other characters come in, this is not even noticed much in a user's code!
+Its use expresses "I don't care, don't bother me!" and ALib will help that even if string-types based on other characters come in, this is not even noticed much in a user's code!

 All together this results in a three-level type/alias scheme.
 For example, the default on GNU/Linux platform, is: